-It is confusing for non-US ICOs and STOs to know how to properly access US investors and to involve US members to be active participants in the Token/Coin community to build a strong presence in the US market.
-Manhattan Street Capital is the leader in solving these problems for our client companies.
+It is confusing for non-US STOs to know how to properly access US investors and to involve US members to be active participants in the Token/Coin community to build a strong presence in the US market.
+Manhattan Street Capital is the leader in solving these problems for client companies.

 What we do for you;

 - We bring in our blockchain enthusiast US securities attorneys that are experts in STOs and the SEC regulations, and that are cost-effective.

 - We are expert on how to make your token offering in the US within the US SEC regulations and how to be successful doing this.

 - We help you how to make your STO work well outside the USA and inside the US.

 - We help you raise capital on our investing platform - we collect KYC information, conduct AML check and Accredited investor verification automatically and we use our proprietary algorithms to do more investor quality checking.